kubernetes/kubectl/cmd/kinflate/glossary.md

 > exposed to production traffic, and thus may employ
 > deployments with a large number of replicas and higher
 > cpu and memory requests.

-In a best practices end-user target layout, a directory called _overlays_ (or _instances_) contains overlays in its sub-directories.

-Roughly synonymous with [overlay].

 ## kinflate